joniden/tasksystem/README.md

 # Mongo

-literally anywhere just write `mongo` in your terminal
+In your terminal just write `mongo` to start the server.